ddj231/Handel/README.md

 # Handel

-Handel is a small procedural programming language for writting songs in browser.
+Handel is a procedural programming language for writting songs in browser.

 The Handel Interpreter interprets Handel programs and plays compositions in browser, thanks to [Tone.js](https://tonejs.github.io/).